woniesong92/nebulasguide/source/index.html.md

 ### Host your frontend

 If you want to use Nebulas as the primary backend, hosting your frontend is easy and free.
 Just build your project with yarn and upload your build folder to your favorite hosting service.
 This [guide](https://www.codementor.io/yurio/all-you-need-is-react-firebase-4v7g9p4kf) goes through how you can host your React app with Firebase.
 You can also just host it on [GitHub Pages](https://pages.github.com/).
-Whichever platform you decide to use, remember to change your Nebulas URL from `https://testnet.nebulas.io` to `https://mainnet.nebulas.io`.
+Also remember to change your Nebulas URL from `https://testnet.nebulas.io` to `https://mainnet.nebulas.io`.

 If you want to use your own backend in addition to Nebulas, here are a few options: [Heroku](https://heroku.com), [Digital Ocean](https://www.digitalocean.com/), [AWS EC2](https://aws.amazon.com/ec2/).